A fully-functional ‘Utility room’ makes your home truly complete: a post-pandemic perspective for home buyers!

 - Choose materials that are practical as well as aesthetic

 - You need to have shelves and countertops made of wood, marble or granite depending on your taste.
 For a rustic look wood definitely looks good, and also lightens up the spaces.
-You also need to have a sink not only for washing excessive utensils, but for other functions related to washing of clothes.
-It’s important to make sure that the sink is deep enough for washing and scrubbing your clothes, or cleaning your shoes or even cleaning of your rain clothes.
+You also need to have a sink not only for washing excessive utensils but for other functions related to washing clothes.
+It’s important to make sure that the sink is deep enough for washing and scrubbing your clothes, cleaning your shoes or even cleaning your rain clothes.

-- The space should be enough for you to stand and work in comfort since you will end up spending lot of work-hours in the utility room, and sweating it out
+- The space should be enough for you to stand and work in comfort since you will end up spending a lot of work hours in the utility room and sweating it out

-- Considering that you get lot of dirt to clean-up in the utility-area, it is good to have ceramic tiles in the room that allows for easy cleaning and quick drying of both the floor and the spaces around the walls.
+- Considering that you get a lot of dirt to clean up in the utility area, it is good to have ceramic tiles in the room that allows for easy cleaning and quick drying of both the floor and the spaces around the walls.
 The tiled floor is much easier to clean.
 Plus, the designs in the tiles give an uplifting feel to the spaces.
-The space need NOT look only functional, and should be inviting to you
+The space need NOT look only functional and should be inviting to you

 2. Hang a high-ceiling hanging clothes rack or pipes for hangers

-- During the monsoons, you may not be able to dry your clothes in the balcony, so, hanging a hanging clothes rack to the ceiling may be a good idea
+- During the monsoons, you may not be able to dry your clothes on the balcony, so, hanging a hanging clothes rack on the ceiling may be a good idea

-- Use of a pull-down rack makes sure than when you don’t need the hanging rack, it can be pulled up with the strings
+- The use of a pull-down rack makes sure that when you don’t need the hanging rack, it can be pulled up with the strings

 - This way, your utility room is ready to come to your rescue during harsh weather, or if you do NOT use the tumble-dryer as a regular equipment

-- In India, we still depend on natural sunlight to dry the clothes, and do not provision adequately for the rainy season
+- In India, we still depend on natural sunlight to dry the clothes and do not provide adequately for the rainy season

 - Even a hanger below one of the racks can be of use for both drying your clothes or hanging them immediately after you are done ironing